 Lim Qi Xuan is the latest name in the world of creatives in Singapore.
-Her sculptures has opened the doors for her very first solo exhibition in Netherlands- amping up her social media followers to 47,000.
+Her sculptures have opened the doors for her very first solo exhibition in Netherlands- amping up her social media followers to 47,000.

 Born and bred in Singapore, QimmyShimmy whose real name is Lim Qi Xuan is definitely one to look out for.
 The 25-year-old’s accolades include the Lee Kuan Yew Gold Medalist, Koh Boon Hwee Scholars Award and the coveted Design Singapore Scholarship 2016.